 - Some people are less productive with multiple monitors because they use one of their monitors to display their email and social media virtually all the time.
 So they rarely get “in the zone.”
 But with sufficient self-discipline, multiple monitors can significantly increase your productivity.

-- I prefer to have three screens (including my laptop), which I most commonly use to display (1) a document that I’m reading, writing in, or editing—usually a Word doc, Google doc, or PDF; (2) Logos Bible Software or another document; and (3) web pages or applications such as Zotero, BibleWorks, Finder, iTunes, and Evernote.
+- I prefer to have three screens (including my laptop), which I most commonly use to display (1) a document that I’m reading, writing in, or editing—usually a Word doc, Google doc, or PDF; (2) Logos Bible Software or another document; and (3) web pages or applications such as Zotero, BibleWorks, Finder, iTunes, Evernote, and Todoist.

 - I use two 27-inch Dell monitors with a 2560 x 1440 resolution—the same resolution as the much more expensive Apple Thunderbolt Display.
 They are outstanding.